Carolyn Kreiter-Foronda: Early life

-Retirement
+Career

-Educational - After retiring from a 31-year career in education, Carolyn developed a statewide poetry-in-the-schools program at the request of the Poetry Society of Virginia to promote poetry at all instructional levels (K-University).
+In August 1969, Kreiter-Foronda started her teaching career at West Springfield High School in Springfield, Virginia.
+After retiring from a 31-year career in education, she developed a statewide poetry-in-the-schools program at the request of the Poetry Society of Virginia to promote poetry at all instructional levels (K-University).
 She co-edited with Edward W. Lull an instructional guide, entitled Four Virginia Poets Laureate: A Teaching Guide and secured grant funding to place copies of this book in various educational settings and libraries.
 She also led an effort through the Poetry Society of Virginia to fund an endowed poetry prize for deserving creative writing students at Virginia colleges and universities.
 To date, the College Prize, under the auspices of the Academy of American Poets, has been established at the College of William and Mary, the University of Mary Washington, Old Dominion University, the University of Richmond, and Virginia Tech.

-After being appointed Poet Laureate in July 2006, Carolyn launched a Poetry Book Giveaway Project.
+Kreiter-Foronda was named Poet Laureate of Virginia by the Governor, Tim Kaine, on June 26, 2006, and served in this position from June 2006 to July 2008.
+While Poet Laureate, she launched a Poetry Book Giveaway Project.
 White Pine Press, University of Arkansas Press, and the Poetry Society of Virginia have contributed books, poetry DVDs, and CDs to this effort.
-Carolyn has distributed these educational materials to universities and high schools throughout Virginia.
-She set up a Poet's Spotlight Page on her website (www.carolynforonda.com) to highlight the work of poets who have a strong Virginia connection.
-She devoted countless hours on the road giving poetry readings and workshops throughout the state.
+She distributed these educational materials to universities and high schools throughout Virginia.
+She set up a Poet's Spotlight Page on her website to highlight the work of poets who have a strong Virginia connection.
+She gave poetry readings and workshops throughout the state.
 During her term as Poet Laureate, the Virginia State Board of Education honored her efforts with a Resolution of Appreciation for her recognition as Poet Laureate and for “her sustained leadership and devotion to promoting the writing and reading of poetry among Virginia's young people and to raising the study of the Arts to the highest level.”

-Artistic - Carolyn also works as an abstract artist.
-She studied art for 17 years in northern Virginia under the award-winning painter, Irene Wood-Montgomery.
-Her paintings and sculpture have been exhibited in galleries, educational settings, and nursing homes throughout the state of Virginia.
-Carolyn is an abstract colorist, whose preferred medium is acrylic.
-Influenced by the non-representational style of Jackson Pollock and by the Washington, D.C. color field painter, Sam Gilliam, Carolyn experiments with color effects to evoke an emotional response from the viewer.
-Inspired by the late work of Henri Matisse, Carolyn creates textured cut-outs to achieve a representational effect.

-Personal life

-Carolyn and her husband reside in the River Country region of Virginia, where they have established a Backyard Wildlife Habitat, certified by the National Wildlife Federation.
-During their leisure time, they enjoy kayaking, Latin dancing and American-style ballroom dancing.

-Published works

-Carolyn has written poetry, a teaching guide, news articles, book chapters, a booklet; and her work was included in the 2009 Rappahannock Art League Calendar which features 11 poems from River Country.